Due to the COVID-19 crisis, UW-Madison is canceling all in-person summer youth programs sponsored by the university for summer 2020.

 To apply for the scholarship, you must:

-- Apply to Imaging Self: Precollege Summer Arts Intensive by April 15, 2019.
+- Apply to Imaging Self: Precollege Summer Arts Intensive by the application deadline.

 - Be in good academic standing at your high school with a minimum GPA of 3.00.

 - Acknowledgment of financial need.

 Completed applications are evaluated by a scholarship committee based on the above eligibility criteria and essay response.